mng2/AcornCLE215p/test02_pciebasic/README.md

 # Test Project 02: Basic PCIe

 ## Overview
-The Acorn is probably the best bang-for-the-buck PCIe FPGA board currently available, so of course we want to develop custom PCIe peripherals with it.
+The SQRL Acorn is probably the best bang-for-the-buck PCIe FPGA board currently available, so of course we want to develop custom PCIe peripherals with it.
 This project demonstrates the lowest-hanging fruit as far as PCIe is concerned: a register connected to the Acorn's LEDs.

+### A few words about PCIe for the uninitiated
+PCI Express is a large and sprawling topic, but for the purposes of this demo just the basics will suffice.
+If you are reading this, you probably know that computer expansion cards come in PCIe format, ranging from x1 to x16 in lane width.
+There are also version numbers for the interface, starting from gen1 and at present going up to gen4, with each generation getting faster pipes.
+The Acorn has provisions for 4 lanes, and the Artix-7 can support up to gen2.

+Whenever a PCIe card wakes up, it has to negotiate the connection with the host (Root Complex in PCIe parlance).
+They will try to establish the fastest and widest connection supported by both sides.
+Once the link is up, and if all is well with the hardware design, we can generally forget about the physical layer.

+From the software side, each PCIe device has a configuration space containing setup information.
+This includes the Base Address Registers, which define memory 'windows' that can be accessed by the host.
+In general we need to rely on the OS to map BARs into address space and provide safe access.

+### A few words about AXI and IP for the uninitiated

 ## Structure
 The code provided in this project is largely interconnect; the smarts are all inside Xilinx IP blocks.
 While Xilinx would probably advise a beginner to use the IP Integrator / Block Diagram view to construct and automate the interconnections, this example uses a code-only approach.
 SystemVerilog interfaces are used to bundle up the AXI-bus connections.
-While this forces each IP into a wrapper module, the alternatives are less appealing.
+While this forces each IP into a wrapper module, the alternatives are less appealing to the author.

+The IP blocks are specified in the tcl script for regenerating the project.
+There's several schools of thought for how to version-control Xilinx IP; this one is a little circuitous, but I don't think there's a great solution that everybody can agree on.

 The IPs are as follows:
 * AXI Memory Mapped To PCI Express: This IP abstracts away the PCIe endpoint and presents a few AXI interfaces to the user.